 - Royal Highland Festival - 23rd-24th October 2019

 If you’re eager to experience one of these festivals, it’s important to book your trip to Bhutan as far in advance as possible.
 Hotel beds book up fast in the nearby towns around these festival times.

 Many travellers combine a trip to Bhutan with time in neighbouring Nepal, as Kathmandu is one of the few places from which it’s possible to fly to Bhutan.
 October is also a fabulous month to visit Nepal, after the monsoon and before the chilly winter, so if you want a two-for-one Himalayan adventure, October is the perfect time to do it.

-There’s still time to plan a trip to Bhutan for October 2019!
+Plan a trip to Bhutan for October!
 Get in touch with us at firstname.lastname@example.org to find out more.